It’s the silence between the notes that makes the music

 Practicing is something that I spend a lot of time talking to my students about.
 It’s not just my job to teach your children music, but to teach them the skills to sustain a lifelong love of music – and that includes being able to practice it regularly without the adults in their lives nagging at them about it windows 10 update nicht automatisch herunterladen.
 Really – if I teach your child, go on and check out their manuscript book (I’ll wait).
 In the last month or two, I’ve probably written not just praise on their improvements, but often general and sometimes incredibly specific strategies for how to practice a piece of music.

 What I don’t really touch on in writing (though I guess it’s there if you read between the lines) is the importance of breaks.
 For most of my students, we discuss the importance of a regular practice habit, how many times a week, how many minutes each time film at youtube.
 The general rule for most of my students is somewhere from 4-5 days a week (why not 7? because I’m a realist and know that your child also has homework, projects, and a social life, not to mention the possibility of activities like sports and dance.
 It’s not my job to set unrealistic and unattainable goals for your kids.
 I want them to succeed, after all, and not feel like they are constantly playing catch up russische musiken kostenlos.
 Anyway).
 But for any of my older students who can sit for more than 20 minutes at a time, breaks can be incredibly important.
 Or maybe, giving students a break can help to inspire them to sit for longer than those 20 minutes.
 Twenty multiplied by 2 is 40, and if my kids could practice for 40 minutes 4 times a week instead of 20, well, I don’t need to tell you how great that would be herunterladen.
+On a similar note, taking breaks and engaging in different activities, such as sports, can also be beneficial.
+For example, after a session, some might find it refreshing to take a break and do something active, like working with sports court painters to rejuvenate a local court.
+This change of pace can help maintain their overall well-being and productivity.

 Prepare a snack.
 This one is specifically for you parents.
-You’re the grocery buyers in the house, and you know what your kids like.
+You’re the grocery buyers in the house, and you know what your kids like herunterladen.
 Berries, leafy greens and nuts can boost brain function (Apples and cheese are great, too!).
-Sounds like a PB&J break might be just the thing to break up a practice session, or break it down with fresh berries and raw shelled nuts herunterladen.
-I happen to love cashews and pecans, and I’ve almost always got raspberries on hand, so I know what I’ll be reaching for when I go to practice later on.
+Sounds like a PB&J break might be just the thing to break up a practice session, or break it down with fresh berries and raw shelled nuts.
+I happen to love cashews and pecans, and I’ve almost always got raspberries on hand, so I know what I’ll be reaching for when I go to practice later on photo for free on Wednesday morning.

 Reading an article.
-Your kids might not be avid online readers with their own feedly.com account, but if they do love to read (and I do, too!) let them pick up their latest favorite book to read a few pages or a whole chapter photo for free on Wednesday morning.
+Your kids might not be avid online readers with their own feedly.com account, but if they do love to read (and I do, too!) let them pick up their latest favorite book to read a few pages or a whole chapter.

 Hand or neck massage.
-At this point, our kiddos are not really at the place in their musical development where stretching before, during or after practice is really necessary (though if they’re ever playing for 30 minutes or more non-stop it’ll be something we’ll talk about, especially if they stay serious about music in college), but something as simple as getting up for a bathroom break, getting a drink of water, playing a few games at Betwiz, or just stepping away from the piano for a few minutes is a good hand, body and brain break.
+At this point, our kiddos are not really at the place in their musical development where stretching before, during or after practice is really necessary (though if they’re ever playing for 30 minutes or more non-stop it’ll be something we’ll talk about, especially if they stay serious about music in college), but something as simple as getting up for a bathroom break, getting a drink of water, playing a few games at Betwiz, or just stepping away from the piano for a few minutes is a good hand, body and brain break instrumental kostenlos.

 When I was in college, I definitely spent a lot of time in the practice room.
 I also spent a lot of time wandering around outside the practice room, too, and I think both of these activities were equally important.
 When I took my breaks from practicing, it was to do a lot of things that I mention here – bathroom/water breaks, snack breaks.
 Sometimes, yes, socializing breaks.
 It’s impressive to say you spent two hours practicing a day, but if you spent an hour of that time spacing out or constantly repeating passages without making progress, you haven’t really accomplished much.
 The time away from the instrument, when handled correctly, can become just as important as the time you spend looking at and playing music.
+If you’re organizing an event and need top-notch equipment, you might check out this resources at https://av-hire.uk/awards-ceremony-audio-video-hire/ for your useful needs.

 Another great article at entreprenuer.com covers how to spend a lunch break.
 With a little creativity, you can adapt these ideas into habits for yourself and your kids, too!